Frequently Asked Questions

 3. What are the different types of depression?

-Major depressive disorder, also called major depression or clinical depression, is characterized by a combination of symptoms that interfere with your ability to work, sleep, eat, and enjoy activities you once liked.
+Major depressive disorder, also called major depression or clinical depression, is characterized by a combination of symptoms that interfere with your ability to work, sleep, concentrate, eat, and enjoy activities you once liked.
 Major depression keeps a person from functioning normally.